litwellchi/litwellchi.github.io/_pages/about.md

 	    <p>[04.2025] 🎉 One paper <strong>FBQuant</strong> was accepted by <strong>IJCAI 2025</strong> (CCF-A).</p>
 	    <p>[04.2025] 🎉 One paper <strong>RepCaM++</strong> was accepted by <strong>IEEE TMC</strong> (CCF-A) as first author.</p>
 	    <p>[03.2025] 💻 <strong>PAT</strong> (AAAI'25) has been applied to Samsung’s on-device applications for smartphones and TVs.</p>
-	    <p>[01.2025] 📚 I am selected for the “<strong>Young Talent Support Project Doctoral Special Program of China Association for Science and Technology (First session, 3,226 recipients nationwide)</strong>” by CAST.</p>
+	    <p>[01.2025] 📚 I am selected for the “<strong>Young Talent Support Project Doctoral Special Program of China Association for Science and Technology</strong>” (First session, 3,226 recipients nationwide) by CAST.</p>
 	    <p>[12.2024] 🎉 One paper <strong>BEVUDA++</strong> was accepted by <strong>IEEE TCSVT</strong> (CAS-Q1) as first author.</p>
 	    <p>[12.2024] 🎉 One paper <strong>PAT</strong> was accepted by <strong>AAAI 2025</strong> (CCF-A).</p>
 	    <p>[12.2024] 🏅 I was named <strong>"Outstanding Ph.D.
 Candidate"</strong> by NJU.</p>